 Acoustic Anti-Slavery & Human Trafficking Statement

-This statement is made on behalf of Acoustic Marketing, U.K. Ltd. pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”) and constitutes our Company’s slavery and human trafficking statement for financial year ended June 30, 2020.
+This statement is made on behalf of Acoustic L.P. and its international subsidiaries pursuant to applicable legislation (including section 54(1) of the Modern Slavery Act 2015) and constitutes our Company’s slavery and human trafficking statement for financial year ended June 30, 2022.

 Who We Are and How We Do Business